wagenadl/ephysio/README.md

     plt.plot(ds*1000/fs_Hz, response) # plot data with time in ms on x-axis

 Much more documentation is included in the module itself.
 Most users will want to use the Loader class rather than the various other functions.

+# Credits

+Developed and tested by DAW and Frank Lanfranchi